Machine translation and where it can be used

 - Technology consulting: neural versus statistical machine translation systems, cloud-based versus local machine translation systems

-- Professional light/full post-editing in compliance with post-editing quality standard ISO 18587
+- Professional light/full post-editing according to post-editing quality standard ISO 18587

 Content Management and Translation Management